-The best way to overcome dual diagnosis is to seek help and face your problems head-on, and as soon as possible.
+The best way to overcome dual diagnosis is to seek help and face your problems head-on and as soon as possible.

-Attending residential rehab is the best and most effective way to help overcome your dual diagnosis and to begin a long-term life of sobriety.
+Attending residential rehab is the best and most effective way to help overcome your dual diagnosis and begin a long-term life of sobriety.

 When an individual has developed depression and addiction, this can be a cycle which is very hard to break, however, with a fully-integrated treatment programme, therapists, consultant psychiatrists and medical staff can help you through recovery and find yourself again.